keoni29/ti83f/README.md

 0000050   W   o   r   l   d   !
 026 006
 0000058

-### Deconstruct appvar
+### Deconstructing a TI83F file
-You can also deconstruct a TI83F file and extract the variable names and data from it like this
+You can also deconstruct a TI83F file and extract the variable types, names and data from it like this
 ```
 import ti83f